Restaurant Bookkeeping 101 - [2023] 5 Step Simple Guide

 Enter the Location and Group IDs, and click Add New.

-At that point, you should be able to see all the restaurant locations and can pick the one you're attempting to connect to.
+At that point, you should be able to see all the restaurant locations and pick the one you're attempting to connect to.

-Hit confirm and you'll connect.
+Hit confirm, and you'll connect.

 Connecting Shogo to QuickBooks Online